Leave Policy in the Philippines – An Overview

 7. Service incentive leave

-Entitlement: According to the Philippines Labor Code, employees get Service Incentive Leave.
+Entitlement: According to the Philippine Labor Code, employees are entitled to Service Incentive Leave.

-Duration: Employees who have rendered at least one year of service receive five days of full-paid incentive leave as per the leave policy in the Philippines.
+Duration: Employees who have rendered at least 1 year of service receive 5 days of full-paid incentive leave under the leave policy in the Philippines.

 -